-Robert Lavet, Esq., Senior Vice President and General Counsel of SLM Corporation, or any Deputy General Counsel or Associate General Counsel of Sallie Mae, Inc., as counsel to SLM Corporation, VG Funding, SLM ECFC, the servicer, the administrator and the depositor, and McKee Nelson LLP, as special counsel to the trust, SLM Corporation, VG Funding, SLM ECFC, the servicer, the administrator and the depositor, will give opinions on specified legal matters for these entities.
+Robert S. Lavet, Esq., General Counsel of SLM Corporation, or any Deputy General Counsel or Associate General Counsel of Sallie Mae, Inc., acting as counsel to SLM ECFC, VG Funding, the servicer, the administrator and the depositor, and McKee Nelson LLP, New York, New York, as special counsel to SLM ECFC, VG Funding, the trust, the servicer, the administrator and the depositor, will give opinions on specified legal matters for SLM ECFC, VG Funding, the trust, the servicer, the administrator and the depositor.

-Shearman & Sterling LLP, Washington, D.C. will give opinions on specified federal income tax matters for the trust.
+Shearman & Sterling LLP will give opinions on specified federal income tax matters for the trust.
 Richards, Layton & Finger, P.A., as Delaware counsel for the trust, will give opinions on specified legal matters for the trust, including specified Delaware state income tax matters.